Artemas-Muzanenhamo/java-functional-programming/README.md

 * A Predicate will take some object `T` and perform a test with it to produce a boolean value `true` or `false`.
 * Used in the filtering operations in the Stream API.
-* The above can be written as the following lambda:
+* The above can be implemented as the following lambda:

 ```java
 public class PredicateExample {